yokoffing/ChatGPT-Prompts/README.md

-# :robot: ChatGPT Prompts + Bing AI
+# :robot: ChatGPT + Bing AI Prompts and Resources

 Welcome to the "ChatGPT Prompts" repository!
 This is a collection of prompt examples to be used with the ChatGPT model.